TaDish-App/TaDish-App.github.io/index.md

 Here you'll find information about yourself including your username, number of dishes you've rated, and number of friends!
 The first view on the bottom provides a showing of dishes you've rated most highly!
 Hit the history button to see all the dishes you've eaten in reverse chronological order!

 # Installation
-_This section should provide a link to the repo containing your code, and instructions on how to install and run it.
-(At this point, it’s basically just download and invoke flutter run.
-Later, when there is a backend database, these instructions will become more complicated.
-Some projects may also need people to obtain API keys if you are using third party services such as Google Maps or weather services.)
-Note that your repo, at this point, should be public._

 1. Install Flutter and Dart
 2. Clone TaDish Repository [here](https://github.com/HACC-Camino/HACC-Camino)
 3. Change directory (cd) into the TaDish parent directory